OpenMRS-Australia/openmrs-cpm/README.md

 If you're new to web or Java development, or are just curious to see what we're working with, have a look at the [summary of technologies used](https://github.com/OpenMRS-Australia/openmrs-cpm/wiki/Resources).

-Contributors submit contributions in the form of [pull requests](https://help.github.com/articles/using-pull-requests) in order for a member of our team to review the code appropriately as any commits to master are picked up by our continuous deployment server.
+Contributors submit contributions in the form of [pull requests](https://help.github.com/articles/using-pull-requests) in order for a member of our team to review the code appropriately, as any commits to master are picked up by our continuous deployment server.

 Quickstart
 ----------